Frank Reaugh: Inventor

-Reaugh created his own art materials and tools, including a patented folding lap easel and compact carrying case for pastels.
-He created and marketed his own brand of pastels, each cast in a hexagonal shape to facilitate handling in the field.
+Reaugh created his own art materials and tools.
 He also patented a rotary pump for commercial use.
 He served on the board of directors for the Limacon Pump Company in Dallas.

 Art instructor

 Reaugh established an art school in Dallas in 1897.
-He was a model artist and an influential arts educator.
 For many years, Reaugh led groups of art students on sketching expeditions throughout West Texas, ranging into New Mexico and Arizona.
 His colleagues Charles Peter Bock and Louis Oscar Griffith sometimes accompanied him on these trips.

 Many of his students, including Reveau Bassett, Florence McClung, Harry Carnohan, Lucretia Donnell, John Douglass, Olin H. Travis, Edward G. Eisenlohr, Lloyd Goff, Alexandre Hogue, and Josephine Oliver, gained regional and national prominence.
 Several of these became part of the group known as the Dallas Nine.
-(Donnell, one of Reaugh's last students, has continued her mentor's tradition of taking students on sketching trips.)

 In 1900, the Dallas Morning News employed Reaugh as a weekly art commentator and reporter.
 He taught briefly at Baylor University, and gave illustrated lectures in the art department of Texas Christian University.

 Reaugh helped found the Dallas Art Society (which later developed as the Dallas Museum of Art), The Frank Reaugh Art Club, and the Striginian Club.
 Frank Reaugh also championed the creation of the Dallas Museum of Art in the early twentieth century.